Chen Yu (actress): 2014–2016

 In 2014, Chen Yu was studying in the department of Drama and Theatre at Chinese Culture University and started to participate in stage shows.
 In 2015, she became a trainee in the acting training of QPlace, furthermore, the training after being selected helped Chen Yu truly realize her true calling as an actress.

 2016–2018

 In 2016, Chen Yu made her debut as an actress, and her casting began for Love of Sandstorm filmed by Qseries.
 In her personal interview, she revealed that the most challenging thing for her was to perform crying.
 When she read the script, she thought she could cry; however, she could not cry when acting.
 In 2017, she got the Golden Bell Award for Best New Performer in a Television Series and a nominee for the Golden Bell Award for Best Supporting Actress in a Television Series by Love of Sandstorm.
-These are affirmations of her acting skills.
 In the same year, she also participated in House of Toy Bricks and What She Put on the Table produced by Qseries.
 She was one of the guest actors in Lion Pride.
 Displaying Befriend and Utopia For The 20s, she was the supporting actress in both dramas in 2018.